Symbionese Liberation Army: Move to Los Angeles

+Police shootout

 The next day, an anonymous phone call to the Los Angeles Police Department (LAPD) said that several heavily armed people were staying at the caller's daughter's house.
 That afternoon, more than 400 LAPD officers, under the command of Captain Mervin King, along with FBI agents, Los Angeles County Sheriff's Department (LASD), California Highway Patrol (CHP), and Los Angeles Fire Department (LAFD), surrounded the neighborhood.
 The leader of a SWAT team used a bullhorn to announce, "Occupants of 1466 East 54th Street, this is the Los Angeles Police Department speaking.
 Come out with your hands up!"

 A young child walked out, along with an older man.
 The man said that no one else was in the house, but the child intervened, saying there were several people and they had guns and ammunition.
 After several more attempts to get people to leave the house, a member of the SWAT team fired tear gas projectiles into the structure.
 SLA members responded with bursts of automatic gunfire, and a violent gun battle began.
 The police were firing semi-automatic AR-15 and AR-180 rifles.
-The SLA members were armed with M1 Carbines that had been converted to fully automatic fire.
+The SLA members were armed with M1 carbines that had been converted to fully automatic fire.
 Police also reported that the SLA had made homemade grenades from 35 mm film canisters, and had thrown them at responding officers.

 During the shootout, police continued to fire dozens of tear gas grenades into the house, attempting to force out the SLA members.
 About two hours into the shootout, the house caught fire, probably due to an exploding tear gas canister.
 As the house began to burn, two women left from the rear and one came out to the front (she had come in drunk the previous night, passed out, and woken up in the middle of the siege); all were taken into custody, but were found not to be SLA members.